uisato/ableton-mcp-extended/README.md

 - Creating parameter automation from AI instructions
 - Using the mouse to expressively control effects parameters
 - High-performance real-time control using the UDP server
+- Asking Claude to create a complete track from a simple description

 ## License